-Sean Penn says #MeToo movement is trying to ‘divide men and women’
+Sean Penn says much of the spirit of the #MeToo movement is to “divide men and women.”

 Penn appeared Monday in an interview with the co-star of the new Hulu show The First on NBC’s Today show.

 Natascha McElhone said her character is informed by the movement.

 READ MORE: Sean Penn lights up cigarettes on ‘The Late Show with Stephen Colbert’

 Penn disagreed.
 The two-time Oscar winner says he’s “very suspicious of a movement that gets glommed onto in great stridency and rage and without nuance.”

 “I’d like to think that none of it was influenced by what they call the movement of #MeToo,” Penn said.
 “I think it’s influenced by the things that are developing in terms of the empowerment of women who’ve been acknowledging each other and being acknowledged by men.”